Mark Traynowicz

-Mark Joseph Traynowicz (born November 20, 1962) is a former American football offensive lineman who played five seasons in the National Football League with the Buffalo Bills and Phoenix Cardinals.
-He was drafted by the Buffalo Bills in the second round of the 1985 NFL Draft.
-Traynowicz played college football at University of Nebraska–Lincoln and attended Bellevue West High School in Bellevue, Nebraska.
-He was a consensus All-American in 1984.
+Mark Joseph Traynowicz (born November 20, 1962) is an American former professional football player who was an offensive lineman for five seasons in the National Football League (NFL) with the Buffalo Bills and Phoenix Cardinals.
+He was selected by the Buffalo Bills in the second round of the 1985 NFL draft.
+Traynowicz played college football for the Nebraska Cornhuskers.
+He was a unanimous All-American in 1984.

-Early years
+Early life

-Traynowicz participated in football, wrestling and track and field at Bellevue West High School, earning nine varsity letters.
+Traynowicz participated in football, wrestling and track and field at Bellevue West High School in Bellevue, Nebraska, earning nine varsity letters.
 In 1979, he was a first-team All-State football selection and won the Nebraska Class A state heavyweight wrestling championship with a final record of 29 wins and one loss.
 He also qualified for the Nebraska State Track and Field Championships in discus in 1980 and shot put from 1978 to 1980.

 College career

-Traynowicz earned a football scholarship to play for the Nebraska Cornhuskers.
+Traynowicz earned a football scholarship to play for the Cornhuskers at the University of Nebraska–Lincoln.
 He was named first-team All-Big Eight and first-team Academic All-Big Eight his junior year.
-He was a first-team consensus All-American and an Academic All-American his senior year of 1984.
+He was a first-team unanimous All-American and an Academic All-American his senior year of 1984.
 Traynowicz was also named first-team All-Big Eight and first-team Academic All-Big Eight for the second time.